tjanis99/tjanis99/README.md

 ## Welcome, I'm Trevor 👋

-- I'm finishing my degree in May 2025 and sharpening my skills in Java, C++, SQL, and mobile development.
+- Graduated from Northern Illinois University in May 2025 and sharpening my skills in Java, C++, SQL, and mobile development.

 - Currently exploring new projects to build real-world experience while refining my coding abilities.